-Luckily, when I need a quick pick-me-up and a reminder as to why I love losing myself in the worlds provided by speculative fiction, short stories exist.
-From Catherynne M. Valente’s inspirational post-election Fairyland short story to A. Merc Rustad’s incredible and feisty “Monster Girls Don’t Cry,” here are seven speculative fiction short stories to read for a pick-me-up in seven minutes.
+Luckily, when I need a quick pick-me-up and a reminder as to why I love losing myself in the worlds provided by speculative fiction, SFF short stories exist.
+From Catherynne M. Valente’s inspirational post-election Fairyland short story to A. Merc Rustad’s incredible and feisty “Monster Girls Don’t Cry,” here are seven speculative and SFF short stories to read for a pick-me-up in seven minutes.

 Mara’s mother always told her stories of the sea and the creatures within, but there is more truth to the stories of water and salt than Mara might realize.

 “The Beasts Who Fought for Fairyland Until the Very End and Further Still” by Catherynne M. Valente

 “It feels like the end,” said A-Through-L with a strangled cry.